 3703 Pulaski Ave, Philadelphia, PA 19140

 Whether you want a plate filled with perfectly seasoned vegetables or you prefer a traditional soul food meal, you can satisfy your cravings at Tasteful Sensations Seafood and Soul Food.
-The sautéed salmon is a favorite among diners, and the macaroni and cheese provides the ideal mixture of savory, creamy goodness.
+The sautéed salmon is a favorite among diners, and the macaroni and cheese provide the ideal mixture of savory, creamy goodness.
 You can also choose from vegetables like sautéed broccoli and collard greens, and the slightly sweet cornbread is a popular side dish as well.
-Tasteful Sensations is also the place to go when you’re craving fried chicken wings or fried shrimp to accompany your soul food sides.
+Tasteful Sensations is also the place to go when you’re craving fried chicken wings or fried fresh fish.
+Try the fried shrimp to accompany your soul food sides.

 600 N Broad St, Philadelphia, PA 19130

 South provides a relaxing ambiance, jazz music, and refined dishes that are sophisticated without being intimidating.
 You can start your meal off with appetizers like fried green tomatoes garnished with purple cabbage before selecting an entree like chicken and waffles or catfish and cheese grits.
 South also has delicious meat-free options, like the Vegan Taste of West Africa, which includes plant-based skewers, jollof rice, black-eyed peas, sautéed collard greens, plantain kelewele, and benne seeds.
 The delicious food, craft cocktails, and live music make South one of the city’s top dining destinations.

 6. Rock N’ Rolls Egg Rolls